 If he wins, Donald Trump says he could bring about the cessation of hostilities in Ukraine between his election and inauguration.
-The deal might just destabilise the West and reshape the global order.
+Trump’s peacemaking could trigger a series of seismic geopolitical shocks.
+Even NATO’s survival might be in doubt.

 By 2028, the next US administration may need to decide between adherence to the AUKUS deal as structured, or ensuring the operational viability of America’s own nuclear submarine force.
 Is there potential for the US to withdraw from AUKUS?